mendhak/docker-http-https-echo/README.md

 ## Do not log specific path

-Set the environment variable `LOG_IGNORE_PATH` to a path you would like to exclude from logging to stdout.
+Set the environment variable `LOG_IGNORE_PATH` to a path you would like to exclude from verbose logging to stdout.
-Useful to remove verbose logging of health checks when deployed to Kubernetes.
+This can help reduce noise from healthchecks in orchestration/infrastructure like Swarm, Kubernetes, ALBs, etc.

      docker run -e LOG_IGNORE_PATH=/ping -e HTTP_PORT=8888 -e HTTPS_PORT=9999 -p 8080:8888 -p 8443:9999 --rm -t mendhak/http-https-echo